p-v-srinag/Portfolio/README.md

-Portfolio
-This is my first and basic portfolio created using HTML and CSS.
-It showcases my details in five different sections:
+It is Basic Portfolio Where I had show case your Details in 5 different Sections

 Home
 About Me
 Resume
 Projects
 Contact Me

-Features
-Header: Utilizes lists and hyperlinks by ID for text.
+In Header I had used lists and hyperlink by id for the text.

-Navbar: Contains options such as Home, About Me, Resume, Projects, and Contact Me.
+The Navbar I had used list for options on navbar Like Home About Me Resume Projects Contact Me.

-Home: Features flexbox for my image and JavaScript for dynamic text typing using the typed.js library.
+In Home I used Flex for my image and javascript for text typed using ==> https://unpkg.com/typed.js@2.1.0/dist/typed.umd.js.

-About Me: Includes hover effects and a legend for enhanced styling of the text.
-Resume: Displays an image of my resume.
-Projects: Showcases project images with radius styling and hyperlinks to the respective GitHub projects.
-Contact Me: Includes hover effects and links to my social media (LinkedIn, GitHub, etc.).
+In About Me I had used Hover and legend on About Me Text so that it looks good .
+Text about me so that you can know about me.

+In Resume I had uploded my Resume image.

+In Projects I had used img and radius for images about my projects and hyperlinks which refers to my projects in github.

+Finally in Contact Me I has used hover on details of me for connecting and with image hyperlinks of my linkedin,github,etc.